Akashyap26/AkashPortfolio/README.md

  <a href="https://github.com/Akashyap26/INSAID-Fraud-detection-model-Decision-Tree-"> INSAID - Fraud Detection Model with Decision Tree<a>

   *This repository contains code for a fraud detection model using a decision tree algorithm.
 The model is trained on a dataset of transactions and uses features such as transaction amount, location, and time to predict whether a transaction is fraudulent or not.*

+  <a href="https://github.com/Akashyap26/WebScrapping--Sentiment-Analysis-BlackCoffer"> BlackCoffer - Sentiment analysis with custom Stopwords neg and positive words

+*sentiment analysis, adept at utilizing custom stop words to enhance accuracy.
+Proficient in natural language processing techniques, machine learning algorithms, and text mining.
+Skilled in extracting meaningful insights from textual data, enabling businesses to make data-driven decisions.
+Passionate about leveraging advanced techniques to understand and analyze sentiments effectively.*

+<a href="https://github.com/Akashyap26/TwitterScrapping"> Twitter Scrapping<a>

+*snscrape is a scraper for social networking services (SNS).
+It scrapes things like user profiles, hashtags, or searches and returns the discovered items, e.g. the relevant posts.snscrape is a scraper for social networking services (SNS).
+It scrapes things like user profiles, hashtags, or searches and returns the discovered items, e.g. the relevant posts.*

+<a href="https://github.com/Akashyap26/BizCardX_OCR"> OCR using EasyOCR<a>

+  *Welcome to my Optical Character Recognition application🤗 EasyOCR, as the name suggests, is a Python package that allows computer vision developers to effortlessly perform Optical Character Recognition.*

 ## Skills